nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
-The given applicant is invalid.
+The given applicant's name does not exist.

     * 3a1.
 HMHero shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

-* 4a.
-The given applicant’s status is already “Accepted”.
+* 3b.
+The given applicant's phone number does not exist.

-    * 4a1.
+    * 3b1.
 HMHero shows an error message.

-      Use case ends.
+      Use case resumes at step 3.

-* 4b.
-The given applicant’s status is already “Rejected”.
+* 3c.
+The given applicant’s current status is `APPLIED` but no interview date and time was given.

-    * 4b1.
+    * 3c1.
 HMHero shows an error message.

+      Use case resumes at step 3.

+* 3d.
+The given applicant’s current status is not `APPLIED` but an interview date and time was given.

+    * 3d1.
+HMHero shows an error message.

+      Use case resumes at step 3.

+* 3e.
+The given interview date time is of invalid formatting.

+    * 3e1.
+HMHero shows an error message.

+      Use case resumes at step 3.

+* 3f.
+The given applicant’s current status is already `REJECTED` or `ACCEPTED`.

+    * 3f1.
+HMHero shows an error message.

-      Use case ends.
+      Use case resumes at step 3.

 **Use case: Reject an applicant’s status**